 DoorDash pays its drivers weekly by direct deposit.
 Payments are made on Monday for the previous week’s deliveries, ending with whatever you’ve made by midnight Sunday.

 Your payment should show up in your bank account by Wednesday night, but it often comes earlier.

 So how much do DoorDash drivers make?
 It depends on when, and how often, you work.
 Overall, Dashers earn the following:

 - Base Pay: Your base pay is the delivery fee, which you get to keep all of.
 The app will tell you how much this is before you accept a job.
 It’s calculated using the time, distance, and desirability of the delivery location.

 - Promotions: During busy hours, Dashers can earn extra Peak Pay.
 DoorDash also rolls out Challenge Bonuses that reward drivers who go the extra mile.

 - Tips: In addition to your base pay and promotions, you’ll get to keep 100% of the tips you earn from customers.

 Rather than profiting off your earnings, DoorDash charges the restaurants it partners with to stay in business.

 How to Maximize Your DoorDash Earnings

-To get the most out of your DoorDash hustle and earn closer to $40 an hour than $20, here are a few tips:
+To get the most out of your DoorDash hustle and earn more money, here are a few tips: